Being part of The Feeling of Greatness production team has walked me down a lot of memory lanes.

-Later, when ESPN was ably funded by Getty Oil dollars and hired away the losing half of NBC Sports power struggle, Chris was hired by the transplanted legendary producerr Scotty Connal and Chris’s career matched the ESPN rocket ride.
+Later, when ESPN was ably funded by Getty Oil dollars and hired away the losing half of NBC Sports power struggle, Chris was employed by the transplanted legendary producer Scotty Connal and Chris’s career matched the ESPN rocket ride.

 Nearly 20 years later as Natural Golf’s communication guy, we were shopping for some star power to boost our profile.
 I leveraged my connection with Chris and asked if he would consider an assignment as a spokesperson.

 He did, but with a caveat.
-If he was to speak to the benefits of Moe’s way of playing that Natural Golf espoused, he’d have to experience it.
+If he were to speak to the benefits of Moe’s way of playing that Natural Golf espoused, he’d have to experience it.

 Did he improve?
 Oh, yes.

 And my favorite example of that occurred the day I walked, inside the ropes with him and his frequent pro-am partner professional Joey Sindelar at The Greater Hartford Open tournament.

 Chris shot an incredible 39 on the tough front nine.
 Joey was amazed at Chris’s improvement, having been witness to his earlier travails.